 Pea Tree Care

-Caragana pea trees will even flourish seaside as well as more arid climates and is resistant to most pests and diseases.
-This hardy flowering specimen can live from 40-150 years growing an additional 3 feet per season, so if planting Caragana in your landscape, you should enjoy the tree for many years to come.
+Since the Siberian pea plant is so adaptable, there is minimal pea tree care to consider once established.
+Feed the plant a slow-release fertilizer tablet or granules once the plant has started to grow and water in.
+You will only need to fertilize once a year in the spring.
+Water every week unless the weather is overly hot and dry, and prune as needed - ideally in late winter to early spring, especially if creating a hedge of Caragana pea trees.
+Caragana pea trees will even flourish on the seaside as well as in more arid climates and are resistant to most pests and diseases.
+This hardy flowering specimen can live from 40 to 150 years growing an additional 3 feet (1 m.) per season, so if planting Caragana in your landscape, you should enjoy the tree for many years to come.